Technology and Computer Science at The Academy

 "I have not failed.
 I've just found 10,000 ways that won't work." - Thomas Edison

-The Academy's technology curriculum permeates all subjects.
-In English, students will publish essays, creative writing, and media on their personal website which they have built from the ground up.
-In Science, students will build electronic measuring equipment to assist their investigations.
-In Mathematics, students create a growing library of programming functions as they learn new theorems.
-In Biology, students create remote monitoring equipment for field work.
-In Physics, students model the mathematical laws and simulate them in their 3D game engine.
+Technology and Computer Science at The Academy is not confined to the computer lab—it is woven into every subject.
+In English, students publish essays, creative writing, and digital media on their own custom-built personal websites.
+In Science, they engineer electronic measuring equipment to assist in experiments.
+In Mathematics, students develop a growing library of programming functions to model and test new theorems.
+In Biology, they create remote monitoring systems for field research.
+In Physics, they simulate physical laws and build interactive 3D environments in their own game engines.

 "Technology is nothing.
 What's important is that you have a faith in people, that they're basically good and smart, and if you give them tools, they'll do wonderful things with them." - Steve Jobs